ANALYTICAL CHEMISTRY STUDENTS SHARE ASPIRATIONS

-A quartet of ambitious analytical chemistry students studying at BCC’s Potsdam Site have laid bare their dreams and aspirations to change lives of the poor and ordinary through science.
+A QUARTET of ambitious analytical chemistry students studying at BCC’s Potsdam Site has laid bare their dreams and aspirations to change lives of the poor and ordinary through science.

 “My dream is to one day work for AngloGold Ashanti as a chemical analyst in the hopes of shaping, for the better, one of the world’s most lucrative and leading industries – mining,” said Amanda Velebayi.

 Masters student Jairos Mhlanga said analytical chemistry was crucial in obtaining, processing, and communicating information about the composition and structure of matter.
 It has applications in forensic science, bio-analysis, clinical analysis, environmental analysis, as well as materials analysis.

 He said his interest in chemistry remains ignited because the discipline doesn’t stagnate but continues to evolve across a broad spectrum of fields.